 Berjaya’s Baan Thai Restaurant – Probably the most scenic restaurants on the entire island is located on the property of the Berjaya hotel and hung a few hundred feet into the Andaman Sea.
 You can find some excellent Southern Thai food here.
 There is some overlap in cuisine being so close to Thailand on Langkawi.
 We had a nice dinner at sunset full of some of our favorites from Thailand.

-Red Tomato – If you find yourself on near Pantai Cenang Beach area and are looking for something international, Red Tomato has some very nice Italian dishes.
-Prices run 25-45R for mains, we both loved the pollo pesto.
+Red Tomato – If you find yourself on or near Pantai Cenang Beach area and are looking for something international, Red Tomato has some very nice Italian dishes.
+Prices run 25-45R for mains, we both loved the Pollo Pesto.

 Night Markets – One of the best places to try some local specialties is at one of the night markets around Langkawi.
 The night market location changes nightly and is in a different area of town nightly.
 Finish any of your adventure-filled days with a stop at a night market on your one week in Langkawi.

 Tips for One Week in Langkawi